'Congo Does Not Take Any Orders From Anybody': Interview With President Joseph Kabila

 "The Congo does not take any orders from anybody.
 Advice, yes.
 And I've been telling all the diplomats based in Kinshasa, and any other visitors we receive: When you come to the Congo, take time to learn and listen, because you might know everything about the U.S., you might know everything about Europe, but the Congo is our country.
 We know the Congo better than anybody.
 And we believe that the choices that we make for our people are the best choices."

 His political opponents disagree.
-After briefly backing a single coalition candidate, opposition heavyweights split into two camps backing two separate presidential challengers.
+After briefly supporting a single coalition candidate, opposition heavyweights split into two camps backing two separate presidential challengers.
 Observers say this could divide their vote and hand victory to Kabila's chosen candidate Shadary.

 Parliamentary and provincial elections are also being held on Dec.
 23, a headache in a country with massive infrastructure deficiencies, where deploying voting materials by every means possible — including canoes plying Congo's rivers — to 75,000 voting stations is a logistical challenge.